Space is tight on the bus we’re taking to Mexico. Pack light. Use a duffel bag – they bend and flex and fit into tight spaces.

 We encourage you to bring all things favorable to help you remember Krishna, and to leave behind all those things that distract you and others.

 Old-school devotees consider them to be gambling, at least they represent a “foot in the door” because you’re play-gambling without betting money.
 When devotees at temples (or swamis and senior devotees traveling on the bus with us) see us bus tour youth playing cards it doesn’t send a good message to them, who’ve been told to give up such bad habits when they joined the temple.

-Charging your laptop is a pain on the tour.
+Charging your devices are a pain on the tour.
 We as organizers need to carry laptops to manage the tour, to communicate with venues ahead, etc. Trust us.
 Keeping that laptop safe from damage and theft, and charged, is a daily chore.

-There’s a good chance your laptop may get stepped on, broken, lost or stolen.
-Laptops are prime targets for theft in Mexico.
+There’s a good chance your device may get stepped on, broken, lost or stolen.
+Laptops and tablets are prime targets for theft in Mexico.
 If you don’t want to lose it, leave it at home.